rfaile313/CrapsWithBettingSystem/README.md

 1.Rules explaining the game.

-2.Better overall control flow.

-3.Raise exception errors for non-acceptable input (i.e. trying to type a string for a bet.)

-4.*Advanced* - work the code into a GUI using a library like Tkinter or PyGame.
+2.*Advanced* - work the code into a GUI using a library like Tkinter or PyGame.

+3. Check "Issues" for even more fixes.
+Anyone is welcome to jump-in.